mrciolino/wiki-backup/timeline.md

 - [Weakening of Cyric](/Events/weakening-of-cyric)
 - Meeting With Asmodeus
 - The party receives an invitation from the council of gods to meet with a third party to discuss terms of a potential treaty.
 This third party is Asmodeus, lord of the hells.
 After hiring the lawyer from the assassination note mountain to represent them, they agree to the meeting.
 The invitation itself acts as a their pass to travel unharmed through the hells to meet Asmodeus in his castle.
+- The party traverses the circles of hell, dodging fireballs and warships they quickly teleport their way to the innermost circle.
+Upon arrival, the party are greeted by a servant of Asmodeus who takes care of their needs and escorts them to rooms for them to use while waiting for their meeting with Asmodeus.
+After some time, Asmodeus is ready and the party meets him in his throne room.
+Asmodeus introduces himself and tells the party that he will be acting as mediator in negotiations between Mortis Lux and the Council of Gods.
+He then presents the party with terms.
+The party, unhappy with the initial terms, makes demands of their own to be presented to the gods.
+They want the Gods to refrain from interfering with them from now on, and due to the scale of the Ithilid problem, they want the Gods to step up and provide assistance in dealing with this issue.
+Asmodeus takes these terms back to the Council, leaving the party to explore his realm in the meantime.
 - Treaty With the Council of Gods
 - Bazzdos creates machines of immense power: Magically enhanced lasers are created by Bazzdos.
 Spoops helps Bazzdos create rings inscribed with runic spells to turther enhanced the lasers.
 Every ship is equipped with a small laser beam.
 Tu'narath, Mechatarasque, HQ and the party's ship are equipped with large lasers.
 The Penne-trator missiles are also created to be piloted by the vanguard during the start of the final battle.
 - [The Ithilid War](/Events/ithilid-war)